Degree and Graduation Policies

 College Dean’s Certification

 Students who have completed all requirements for their degree will be required to graduate.
-The dean certifies that all requirements have been completed and that you have been recommended by the faculty for graduation.
+The dean certifies that all requirements have been completed and that the student has been recommended for graduation by the faculty.

 Completion Deadline To Receive a Degree